About me

 Research interests

-- Climate modelling: Atmosphere and ocean, grid-point and spectral, dynamical core development, stochastic parameterizations, turbulence closures.
+- Climate modelling: Combining machine learning and dynamical models, atmosphere and ocean, grid-point and spectral, dynamical core development, stochastic parameterizations, turbulence closures.

 - Computing: High-performance, low-precision, parallel, CPU vs GPU, number formats, posit arithmetic, stochastic rounding, efficiency.

-- Data compression: Lossy and lossless, information theory, data formats.
+- Data compression: Real information in climate data, lossy and lossless, information theory, data formats.

 - Predictability of weather and climate: Chaos, uncertainty, ensemble prediction, error growth, weather forecasting.